FRRouting/frr/doc/user/ospf_fundamentals.rst

 Note that from one LSA, you can find the other.
-E.g. Given the Network-LSA you have a list of Router IDs on that network, from which you can then look up, in the local @acronym{LSDB}, the matching Router LSA@.
+E.g. Given the Network-LSA you have a list of Router IDs on that network, from which you can then look up, in the local :abbr:`LSDB`, the matching Router LSA@.
 From that Router-LSA you may (potentially) find links to other Transit networks and Routers IDs which can be used to lookup the corresponding Router or Network LSA@.
-And in that fashion, one can find all the Routers and Networks reachable from that starting @acronym{LSA}@.
+And in that fashion, one can find all the Routers and Networks reachable from that starting :abbr:`LSA`@.

-Given the Router LSA instead, you have the IP address of the
-@acronym{DR} of any attached transit links.
+Given the Router LSA instead, you have the IP address of the :abbr:`DR` of any attached transit links.
 Network LSAs will have that IP as their LSA ID, so you can then look up that Network LSA and from that find all the attached routers on that link, leading potentially to more links and Network and Router LSAs, etc. etc.

-From just the above two @acronym{LSA}s, one can already see the following partial topology:
+From just the above two :abbr:`LSA`s, one can already see the following partial topology:
 ::